aws-samples/pcluster-manager/README.md

 PCluster Manager - Make HPC Easy
 ================================

+This project is a front-end for [AWS Parallel Cluster](https://github.com/aws/aws-parallelcluster)

 Quickly and easily create HPC cluster in AWS using Pcluster Manager.
 This UI uses the AWS ParallelCluster 3.0 API to Create, Update and Delete Clusters as well as access, view logs, and build Amazon Machine Images (AMI's).

 Want to request a new feature?